Data Subject Access Requests

-Privacy regulations provide the right for individuals to make Data Subject Access Requests are growing at a rapid pace.
-Organizations are required to provide the right for individuals to access, correct or delete their personal data being processed by the organization.
-Individuals also have the right to know and obtain information about the purposes of personal data processing.
-DSARs can be submitted in different ways, including over the web, in writing, or verbally over the phone.
+The privacy regulations mandating companies to process individuals’ rights to make Data Subject Access Requests are growing at a rapid pace.
+Organizations are required to provide the right for individuals to access, correct or delete their personal data being processed by them as well as the right to obtain information about the purposes of personal data processing.

 Limit/Restrict/Opt-Out: Requests to restrict sharing of individual’s information with affiliates and partners or limit the use of their personal data

 Summarized Categories: Requests for summarized categories of information an organization has about individuals